magisterquis/curlrevshell/doc/flags.md

 Specifies a file or directory with a bunch of shell functions to send to the shell.
 If it's a directory, the files in the directory will be sent over, but not files in subdirectories or which start with a dot.
-Like with `-callback-template`, the file is re-read every time it's needed, so no need to restart curlrevshell if you change it.
+Like with `-template`, the file is re-read every time it's needed, so no need to restart curlrevshell if you change it.

 Files ending in `.pl` will be turned into shell function which call perl under the hood.
 Stdio and argv and so on (should) work more or less like normal.